Deep neural network for fringe pattern filtering and normalisation: 1. Introduction

+It is well known that the quality in the approximation represented by the components (\ref{eq:components}) determines the error of the phase obtained by (\ref{eq:tangent}).
+Most phase estimation algorithms assume that the background $a$ and the modulation $b$ do not change with the phase step.
+When this requirement is not satisfied, \eg \ when there is a lack of illumination control, using directly equation (\ref{eq:tangent}) conduce to big errors in the phase estimation \cite{quiroga:01}.

+It is well known that algorithms for phase demodulation from a single fringe pattern with closed fringes \cite{marroquin:97, servin:98, servin:01, rivera:05} are particular sensitive when process noisy and denormalized fringe patterns: deviations in the normalisation $\hat x$ may produce failures in the phase estimation \cite{quiroga:01}.
+Moreover, according to Ref. \cite{Flores:2020}, this problem also appears when analyzing pairs of fringe patterns with a phase shift.

+Due to the reasons above, it is important to develop robust methods to filter the signal $x$ before the demodulation process.

-Fringe pattern normalisation is a step of the fringe analysis processing.
-Refs. \citep{gorthi:fp10, juarez:fprev15} present useful reviews of challenges related to FP analysis and a good list of proposed solutions.
-There is a consensus that FP analysis can be seen as a pipeline that involves the following steps: denoising, normalisation, phase extraction and phase unwrapping, even if some of these steps are merged by some methods.
-For example, the denoising, the normalisation and the phase extraction can be accomplished using the two-dimensional Windowed Fourier Transform (WFT) \citep{kemao2007two}, the wavelet transform (WT), \citep{huang:waveletFP10, zhang:wft12} or a Gabor Filter Bank (GFB) based method \citep{rivera:twostep16}.
-As is noted in Refs. \citep{huang:waveletFP10, zhang:wft12}, WFT and FT have limitations in dealing with FPs when phase discontinuities are present or the field of view is not the full image.
-As we will show in this work, the same limitation applies for the GFB approach.
+Refs. \cite{gorthi:fp10, juarez:fprev15} present useful reviews of challenges related to FP analysis and a good list of proposed solutions.
+For example, the denoising, the normalisation and the phase extraction can be accomplished using the two-dimensional Windowed Fourier Transform (WFT) \cite{kemao2007two}, the Wavelet Transform (WT), \cite{huang:waveletFP10, zhang:wft12} or a Gabor Filter Bank (GFB) based method \cite{rivera:twostep16}.
+As is noted in Refs. \cite{huang:waveletFP10, zhang:wft12}, WFT and FT have limitations in dealing with FPs when phase discontinuities are present or the field of view is not the full image.
+As we will show in this work, the same limitations apply for the GFB approach.
 These techniques estimate a transformation of the form \eqref{eq:normalise}, for a central pixel in an image neighbourhood (image patch or weighted image window).